Deborah Mailman

-Mailman was the first Aboriginal actress to win the Australian Film Institute Award for Best Actress in a Leading Role, and has gone on to win six more both in television and film.
-She first gained recognition in the 1998 film Radiance for which she won her first AFI award.
-Her other well known films are Rabbit-Proof Fence, Bran Nue Dae, Oddball, The Sapphires, Paper Planes, Blinky Bill the Movie, H Is for Happiness, and The Book of Revelation.
+Deborah Mailman (born 1972) is an Australian actress.
+Mailman is best known for her roles in television series such as The Secret Life of Us, Offspring, Redfern Now, Cleverman, and Total Control.
+She first gained recognition in the 1998 film Radiance, for which she won her first AFI award.
+Her other well known films are Rabbit-Proof Fence, Bran Nue Dae, Oddball, The Sapphires, Paper Planes, Blinky Bill the Movie, H Is for Happiness, The Book of Revelation, and Wolfram.